hello-robot/stretch_tutorials/developing/cli.md

 This tutorial covers the command line tools included in the Stretch CLI.
 For a primer on using CLIs and the terminal, see [The Basics](basics.md#terminal) tutorial.
 The Stretch CLI is split among Stretch's Python packages.
 They are:

  - Stretch Body - Tools that perform common tasks that are useful when developing with Stretch.
- - Stretch PyFUNMAP - Tools that explore the capabilities of PyFUNMAP.
  - Stretch URDF - Tools for working with Stretch's URDFs.
  - Stretch Factory - Tools used at Hello Robot during the robot's bring-up.